 Civilian Conservation Centers

 Job Corps, in partnership with the U.S. Forest Service, offers conservation-based training at 24 residential centers across the nation.
-These centers–known as Civilian Conservation Centers (also referred to as CCCs)–encourage students to learn in nature and work to sustain and improve the land they live on.
+These centers–known as Civilian Conservation Centers (also referred to as CCCs)–encourage students to learn in nature, lessen the impacts of climate change and improve the land they live on.

-In addition to Job Corps’ career training in 10 industries, Job Corps CCCs are the only centers in the country where you can train in additional career fields, including wildland firefighting and forestry conservation.
+In addition to Job Corps’ career training in 10 industries, Job Corps CCCs are the only centers in the country where you can train in additional career fields, including wildland firefighting, forestry conservation and other climate-related careers.
 Job Corps CCCs offer opportunities in:

 Students can also be temporarily hired and get paid by the U.S. Forest Service to serve as wildland firefighters and support personnel across the country while completing their career training.